Tarja Turunen: 2005–2009: Solo career beginnings, Henkäys ikuisuudesta, My Winter Storm

 In August 2006 she started to work on her next solo album, My Winter Storm, the beginning of her main solo project.
 It was the first time that Turunen had written songs.
 She was supported by some professional songwriters.
 The choir and orchestral arrangements were written by film music composer James Dooley.
 Turunen released My Winter Storm, an album featuring various styles, including symphonic metal with classical "operatic" lead vocals, in November 2007.
 The album took the number one spot on the Finnish charts, and went platinum in Finland double platinum in Russia and gold in Germany.

 She was nominated for an Echo as best newcomer and an Emma for best Finnish artist.
 On 25 November 2007, Turunen embarked on the Storm World Tour to promote My Winter Storm.
 She performed 95 concerts throughout Europe, North and South America and ended the tour in October 2009 at the O2 Academy Islington in London.
 In December 2008, the EP The Seer was released in the UK and the new extended edition of My Winter Storm released in January 2009.

 She also contributed three songs to the Finnish charity Christmas album Maailman kauneimmat joululaulut (Finnish for "The World's Most Beautiful Christmas Songs") released in November 2009.
-In December 2009 she recorded her vocal part for the song "The Good Die Young", a duet with Klaus Meine which is included on the final Scorpions album Sting in the Tail.
+In December 2009 she recorded her vocal part for the song "The Good Die Young", a duet with Klaus Meine which is included on the Scorpions album Sting in the Tail.